Village of Bentonville

 Today, Johnston County has continued to evolve and diversify.
 It has seen a population boom in recent years, with a growing number of residents commuting to nearby cities for employment opportunities.
 The county remains agriculturally focused, while also embracing industries such as manufacturing, healthcare, and education.
 Johnston County's history is celebrated through various historical sites, museums, and annual events, providing a glimpse into its rich past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Johnston County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Johnston County, North Carolina.

 • 1746: Johnston County is established when it is carved out of Craven County.